Cells For Life

 Biology in Motion,developed by an inspiring teacher, uses the Web's animation capacities to illustrate such phenomenon as evolution, the cardiovascular system, and cell division.
 There are also free links to other topics and games.
 A dash of humor is present, too.

-The Atomic Force Microscope can "see" how locusts and moths use their hearing systems to detect very faint vibrations.
-Imagine the atom's scale.
+Using an Atomic Force Microscope, physicists and biologists at Bristol University can now "see" how locusts and moths use their hearing systems to detect very faint vibrations.
+Images the atomic scale.

 Scientists in England developed a technique for converting stem cells into the lining of lungs.
 For now it will apply to respiratory distress.